Our Mission

 The Blog

 We began Sammelband in early 2018 with the intention of exploring how to do “book history on a budget” for those without access to substantial archives or who are early in their careers.
 Our emphasis is on practical methods and open-access materials.
 We post blogs on the first of every month, which are usually written by one of the editors.
 We happily welcome guest blog posts, especially from early career scholars and those who are exploring innovative methodologies.
-Please contact keozment (at) cpp (dot) edu with potential ideas.
+Please contact cait.coker[at]gmail[.]com with potential ideas.

 The Editors

-Cait Coker is Associate Professor and Curator of Rare Books and Manuscripts at the University of Illinois Urbana-Champaign and completed her doctoral degree in literature from Texas A&M University in 2019 with her dissertation "Liminal Ladies: Reconstructing the Place of Women in Seventeenth-Century English Book Production.”
+Cait Coker is Associate Professor and Curator of Rare Books and Manuscripts at the University of Illinois Urbana-Champaign.
 She frequently publishes on the history of women in the book trades on and popular culture.
-Most recently, she edited the collection The Global Vampire in Popular Culture, which was published in 2020.
+Most recently, she co-edited the collection DH+BH: Critical Engagement with Cultural Heritage at the Intersections of Digital Humanities and Book History with Spencer D.C.
+Keralis in 2025.

-Kate Ozment is Assistant Professor of English at California State Polytechnic University, Pomona where she teaches Anglophone literature, women writers, digital humanities, and book history.
+Kate Ozment is Team Leader for Digital Scholarship in the Kelvin Smith Library at Case Western Reserve University.
+Her research focuses on digital humanities and book history in the Anglophone world.
 She is the author of “Rationale for Feminist Bibliography” in Textual Cultures and The Hroswitha Club at the Impact of Women Book Collectors, which was published in 2023.

 Bryan Tarpley is Associate Research Scientist at the Center of Digital Humanities Research at Texas A&M University where he develops infrastructure and tools to support digital scholarship, and is the Associate Director of Technology for the Advanced Research Consortium.
 He holds a PhD in English and studies affect theory in the context of contemporary literature.